strategicalliances/docs/content/en/docs/marketplace/platform-supported-content/modules/snowflake/SnowflakeConversationalUIBridge.md

     * Test page "SnowflakeConfig_TestingPage" for the different chat interfaces provided by conversational UI.
 Acts a a quick testing page and an Example of how one could set up a chat interface for Cortex Analyst using ConversationalUI.
 Simply add the page to your project navigation and start exploring.
     * CortexAnalystDeployedModel overview page "CortexAnalystDeployedModel_Overview".
 Used to configure your Contex Analyst implementations by creating CortexAnalystDeployedModels.
 Needs SnowflakeAIDataConnector.ConnectionDetails object.
-    * Snippet for ChatHistory bar 'Snippet_ChatContext_ChatHistoryBar'.
-Needs ConversationalUI.ChatContext object.
     * Snippet for Cortex Analyst Model configuration page 'Snippet_ModelConfig'.
-Needs ConversationalUI.ChatContext object.
+Needs SnowflakeAIDataConnector.ConnectionDetails object.
     * Example page "FullScreenChat_HistoryAndProviderSelection" for full screen chat with history bar and provider selection.
     * Action Microflow: 'ChatCompletions_CallLLM' for the "CortexAnalystDeployedModel" which is set in 'CortexAnalystDeployedModel_Create'.
 Handels calls to Cortex Analyst and maps GenAICommons request to Cortex Analyst request and Cortex Analyst response to GenAICommons response.
-    * Action Microflow: 'ChatContext_ChatWithHistory_ActionMicroflow' for the "SnowflakeConversationalUIConfig" which is set in 'SnowflakeConversationalUIConfig_GetCreate'.
+    * Action Microflow: 'ChatContext_ChatWithHistory_ActionMicroflow' for the "ConversationalUI.ProviderConfig" which is set in 'SnowflakeConversationalUIBridge.ProviderConfig_GetCreate'.
 Does some pre and post processing creating Conversational UI Messages, References, etc.

 ### Prerequisites {#prerequisites}